JCSDA/jedi-docs/docs/learning/tutorials/level1/run-jedi.rst

 In this tutorial we will be running a low-resolution version of the FV3 model as implemented in NOAA's Global Forecast System, :doc:`FV3-GFS <../../../inside/jedi-components/fv3-jedi/index>`.
 We'll run both 3D and 4D ensemble variational applications (3DEnVar, 4DEnVar) and compare the increments that each produces.
 Along the way, we will get to know the JEDI singularity container; we will run these applications without compiling any code - JEDI is already in the container and ready to go.

+JEDI packages are organized into bundles.
+A bundle includes a collection of GitHub repositories needed to build and run JEDI with a particular model.
+In this tutorial, we will be building ``fv3-bundle``.

+All JEDI bundles include the base JEDI component of the Object Oriented Prediction System (:doc:`OOPS <../../../inside/jedi-components/oops/index>`), the Interface for Observational Data Assimilation (:doc:`IODA <../../../inside/jedi-components/ioda/index>`, the Unified Forward Operator (:doc:`UFO <../../../inside/jedi-components/ufo/index>`) and the System-Agnostic Background Error Representation (:doc:`SABER <../../../inside/jedi-components/saber/index>`).
+The interface between FV3-based models and JEDI is implemented through the :doc:`FV3-JEDI <../../../inside/jedi-components/fv3-jedi/index>` code repository.

+Most will also include additional repositories that provide the forecast model and the physics packages or software infrastructure that supports it.
+Some bundles may also include supplementary repositories that support different observation types, such as an alternative radiative transfer model or tools for working with radio occultation measurements from global navigation satellite systems.

+Which JEDI bundle you build depends on which atmospheric or oceanic model you plan to work with.

 Step 1: Download and Enter the JEDI Container
 ---------------------------------------------